dorshemtov46-ai/ShemTov-Protfolio/src/content/projects/slime-hunt.md

 featured: true
 date: "2024-01-01"

-summary: "A simplified turn-based strategy game where players defeat cute slimes using magical abilities and tactical choices."
+summary: "A simplified turn-based strategy game where players defeat cute slimes by choosing spells and abilities as a magician, focusing on clear choices and readable combat flow."

 role: "Game Designer"
 tech: "Unity, C#"